jesse-schewe/DrainageDitches/README.md

 The max is so large because of the Lake Superior unit\
 \
 In ArcGIS Pro, exported features with states column containing MN from WBDHU10\
-Zipped the main shapefiles together for loading into
+Zipped the main shapefiles (.shp, .shx, .dbf) together for loading into